Q. What is FreeRTOS?

-Q. Can I use Amazon FreeRTOS to connect to other cloud services?
+Q. Can I use FreeRTOS to connect to other cloud services?

-Q. Can I make changes to the Amazon FreeRTOS source code for my project?
+Q. Can I make changes to the FreeRTOS source code for my project?

-Q. How much do I pay for using Amazon FreeRTOS?
+Q. How much do I pay for using FreeRTOS?

-Q. How can I explore Amazon FreeRTOS without buying hardware?
+Q. How can I explore FreeRTOS without buying hardware?

 Q. What is the FreeRTOS kernel?

-Developed over a 15-year period and in partnership with the world's leading chip companies, the FreeRTOS kernel is the market-leading, real-time operating system kernel and the de-facto standard solution for microcontrollers and small microprocessors.
+Developed over an 18-year period and in partnership with the world's leading chip companies, the FreeRTOS kernel is the market-leading, real time operating system kernel and the de-facto standard solution for microcontrollers and small microprocessors.